 Microsoft Edge's TTS uses Azure, one of the best AI speech synthesizers out there.
 You can choose between 12 different male and female voices (6 Mandarin, 3 Cantonese, 3 Taiwanese), which range from ‘young’ to ‘old’ in their speaking styles.
 This TTS even has the option to flavor what is returned with emotions such as anger, surprise, or happiness.

-Additionally, you can view its page in an "Immersive Reader" mode, which gives you more options, e.g. customizing background color, text size and spacing, and column style.
+Additionally, you can view web pages in an "Immersive Reader" mode, which gives you customisation options, including background color, text size and spacing, and column style.
 You can similarly choose to use its "Line Focus" feature to help you focus while reading by having one, three, or five lines highlighted.

 A subtitle tool